2gunsu/SPL2021-FEN/README.md

 Our code uses **[Detectron2](https://github.com/facebookresearch/detectron2)** developed by FAIR (Facebook AI Research).
 Therefore, please visit the repository and install the appropriate version for your environment.

-We tested our code in the following environment.
+We have tested our code in the following environment.
 - **OS**: Ubuntu 18.04.5 LTS
 - **CUDA**: 11.0
 - **Python**: 3.8.5